denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^77]: Engelbart, Human Intellect Augmentation Techniques, 1.

-[^78]: The source of the cryptic phrase is likely Charles Edward Weller: “We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated--‘Now is the time for all good men to come to the aid of the party’; also the opening sentence of the Declaration of Independence,<3.>which sentences were repeated many times in order to test the speed of the machine” (^Weller, Early History of the Typewriter, 21, 30).
+[^78]: The source of the cryptic phrase is likely Charles Edward Weller: “We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated--‘Now is the time for all good men to come to the aid of the party’; also the opening sentence of the Declaration of Independence, [...] which sentences were repeated many times in order to test the speed of the machine” (Weller, Early History of the Typewriter, 21, 30).

 [^79]: Weller, Early History of the Typewriter, 1.

-[^80]: Engelbart, Human Intellect Augmentation Techniques, 48<->49.
+[^80]: Engelbart, Human Intellect Augmentation Techniques, 48-49.
 I have reproduced the text verbatim, preserving the line breaks, because formatting is an important part of the reported experience.

 [^81]: Engelbart, Human Intellect Augmentation Techniques, 50.

-[^82]: Engelbart, Human Intellect Augmentation Techniques, 50<->51.
+[^82]: Engelbart, Human Intellect Augmentation Techniques, 50-51.

 [^83]: Engelbart, Human Intellect Augmentation Techniques, 51.